Survey of Malware Analysis through Control Flow Graph using Machine Learning: Research Method

 \subsection{Data Analysis}

-This sub-section lists the questions we asked about the data collected by pre-stated [\ref{data_collection}] questions to answer our research objective in section \ref{discussion}: \begin{itemize} \item How was the ML framework used and what impact does it possess on malware analysis using CFG? \item How was the research conducted and analyzed?
-Was it conducted and analyzed in a reliable and valid way? \item How does the study relate to other developmental studies?
+This sub-section lists the questions we asked about the data collected by pre-stated [\ref{data_collection}] questions to answer our research objective in section \ref{discussion}: \begin{itemize} \item How was the ML framework used and what impact does it have on malware analysis using CFG? \item How was the research conducted and analyzed?
+Was it conducted and analyzed reliably and validly? \item How does the study relate to other developmental studies?
 Is it consistent or contradictory? \item What claims did the study make on the development? \end{itemize}